fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 ## Telegram Bot Operations

-The Telegram bot runs as a separate worker component alongside your web application.
-This ensures the bot stays online even during website redeployments or restarts.
+The Telegram bot runs alongside your web application in the same process.
+This ensures the bot stays online and shares resources with the website.

 ### Bot Architecture

 - The bot uses the Telegraf library to interact with Telegram's API
 - It runs in polling mode, which is more reliable for most deployments
 - The bot automatically runs database migrations on startup
-- Digital Ocean's App Platform ensures the bot process restarts if it crashes
+- Error handling and graceful shutdown are managed by the combined server

 ### Testing the Bot